1. Introduction

 Matcher A will be satisfied if:

-- If either Alice or Bob are the requesting agent described in the Access Request Context OR if the requesting agent is an Owner or Creator described in the Access Request Context; and,
+- either Alice or Bob are the requesting agent or if the requesting agent is an owner or creator; and,

-- If client 1 is used by the requesting agent to access the resource and therefore described as the client in the Access Request Context; and,
+- client 1 is used by the requesting agent; and,

-- If issuer 2 is used by the requesting agent to assert their identity and therefore described as the issuer in the Access Request Context.
+- issuer 2 is used by the requesting agent to assert their identity.

 Matcher B will be satisfied if: